nrdxp/nrd.sh/content/blog/everything-is-a-trust-decision.md

 claim with its grade and its backing: that system projected onto the page.

+The method has a name, and we claim it as ours: claim factoring.
+Two verbs.
+Factor: write every claim with what backs it, a check that ran, a named witness, a derivation from other claims, or nothing, so that a document has a visible open surface exactly as an artifact does.
+Contend: send each unbacked claim to up to *n* reviewers, human or machine, in contexts that cannot correlate, so none sees another's verdict until you decide; what survives is backed, cut, or left open by name.
+The first verb is the one nobody had, and it is why the second was always hard: without your claims sorted by what backs them, there is nothing to aim the cross-examination at.
+Its known limit is that when reviewers converge on a general claim whose narrow form is what each actually checked, more reviewers cannot break the tie, and the escalation is to someone holding a different model of the problem.
+The results above were reached under it, this post was written under it, and you can run it tomorrow.

 I have argued in this direction for years while most of the industry went the other way, and I have said elsewhere that if nobody wants to listen, I will be content not to take part.
 I meant it.
 What I will do